unoplatform/uno.extensions/doc/Overview/Mvux/ListFeeds.md

 ## How to create a list feed

 To create an `IListFeed<T>`, use the static class `ListFeed` to call one of the same `Async`, `AsyncEnumerable`, and `Create` methods as in feed.
 The only difference is that it expects the Task or `IAsyncEnumerable` to return an `IImmutableList<T>` instead of `T`.

-Here are some examples of creating a list-feed:
+A list-feed can be created in several ways.

+### Async

-1. In this example the service returns a list of names on load/refresh - using a pull technique.
+Using the Async factory method, the service returns a list of names on load/refresh - using a pull technique.
+The list-feed is then created with the async call.

     Service code: